BrittneyOleniacz/USGS_Earthquakes/README.md

 - - -

 ### Tectonic Plates
 The USGS wants to add a second additional data to the map to illustrate the relationship between tectonic plates and seismic activity.
-Data on tectonic plates can be found at [here](https://github.com/fraxen/tectonicplates).
+Data on tectonic plates can be found [here](https://github.com/fraxen/tectonicplates).
 You will need to pull in a second data set and visualize it along side your original set of data.
    * Add data to the original map with the following:
       * Plot the tectonic plates on the map
       * Add a number of options for the base map to choose from as well as separate out our